 Ishani Karmarkar

 I am currently a PhD student at Stanford University.
-My research primarily focuses on the design and analysis of algorithms for problems arising in graph theory, machine learning, and optimization.
+My research primarily focuses on problems at the intersection of optimization, machine learning, and algorithm design.
+I am very fortunate to be advised by Aaron Sidford and Ellen Vitercik.

 Previously, I earned a BS in Applied and Computational Mathematics with a Minor in Computer Science from the California Institute of Technology (Caltech), where I did undergraduate research with Bamdad Hosseini and Andrew Stuart.
-I also had the opportunity to work as an intern at Facebook (now Meta), where I worked on a variety of machine learning projects.

 |